Samkth123/KTH-md/Public Policy/Lecture 2/Lecture 2 - Governo.md

 Starting a restaurant in sweden has extremely many demands
 - whether it is korvkiosk or operakällaren
-- Is extremely many rules and steps go
+- Is extremely many rules and steps to go through

 Digitlaization and AI in the public sector